ThugsFinance/cloiinkcoin.com/src/content/developers/docs/frameworks/index.md

 - Utilities to compile and test your smart contracts.
 - Client development add-ons to build your user-facing application within the same project/repository.
-- Configuration to connect to Ethereum networks and deploy contracts, whether to a locally running instance, or one of Ethereum's public networks.
+- Configuration to connect to Cloiinkcoin networks and deploy contracts, whether to a locally running instance, or one of Cloiinkcoin's public networks.
 - Decentralized app distribution - integrations with storage options like IPFS.

 ## Prerequisites {#prerequisites}

-Before diving into frameworks, we recommend you first read through our introduction to [dapps](/developers/docs/dapps/) and the [Ethereum stack](/developers/docs/ethereum-stack/).
+Before diving into frameworks, we recommend you first read through our introduction to [dapps](/developers/docs/dapps/) and the [Cloiinkcoin stack](/developers/docs/cloiinkcoin-stack/).

 ## Available frameworks {#available-frameworks}